-Donna Montaldo wrote for Dotdash Media, Inc. for nearly 17 years, covering coupons, discount shopping, and other ways to save money.
-I still use some conventional techniques to save money on real food without coupons, such as finding discounts at Ibotta and buying in bulk.
-It's unfair to think that anything done on television on coupon shows like Extreme Couponing is acceptable.
+Technology has made it easier to find free information about coupons, but it can also be overwhelming when trying to learn something new.
+Donna Montaldo, who wrote for Dotdash Media, Inc. for nearly 17 years, covered topics such as coupons, discount shopping, and other ways to save money.
+She suggests using conventional techniques to save money on real food without coupons, such as finding discounts at Ibotta and buying in bulk.

-Reducing the cost of printing and distributing coupons is one way they can combat ever-increasing operating costs.
-The key is to choose one that you like, the way they present the offers or write them, the ones that you feel safe to go and do right away, that's the coupon you want to follow.
-In addition to going where you can save, make finding and cutting digital coupons part of your normal routine.
-When you make coupons, you usually buy the best brands anyway, so make sure you're open to the best deal, even if that means trying something new.
+Reducing the cost of printing and distributing coupons is one way companies can combat ever-increasing operating costs.
+It is important to choose a coupon source that you trust and feel comfortable using.
+Additionally, make finding and cutting digital coupons part of your normal routine.
+When using coupons, you should be open to the best deal available, even if it means trying something new.